-Orkney Ferries Ltd is a company incorporated in 1987 under the terms of the Companies Acts to provide sea transport to the North and South Isles of Orkney.
+Orkney Ferries Ltd is a company incorporated in 1961 under the terms of the Companies Acts to provide sea transport to the North and South Isles of Orkney.
 The Council is the principle shareholder in the company holding all 7,500,000 £1 ordinary shares, representing 100% of the issued share capital.
 Under accounting standards, the Council has a controlling interest in this company, and it is therefore included in the group accounts as a subsidiary.
-Councillors and Council Officials hold all 7 seats on the board, with each director entitled to one vote.
+Councillors and Council Officials hold all 5 seats on the board, with each director entitled to one vote.

-The net liability of the company at 31 March 2014 was £2.204M compared to £1.715M at 31 March 2013.
-There was no profit or loss before taxation for the period to 31 March 2014 or the period to 31 March 2013.
-In 2013-14, Orkney Islands Council contributed £6.925M or 72.2% of the company's turnover.
+The net liability of the company at 31 March 2015 was £2.457M compared to £2.204M at 31 March 2014.
+There was no profit or loss before taxation for the period to 31 March 2015 or the period to 31 March 2014.
+In 2014-2015, Orkney Islands Council contributed £7.041M or 72.5% of the company's income.
 Orkney Ferries is deficit funded, where by, any surpluses or deficits earned by the Company will be repaid to, or recovered from the Council.
 No dividend payments were due to, or received by, the Council in respect of its investment.

-The latest set of audited accounts is for the year to 31 March 2014.
+The latest set of audited accounts is for the year to 31 March 2015.
 Copies of these accounts can be obtained from Orkney Islands Council, School Place, Kirkwall, Orkney, KW15 1NY.

-Pickaquoy Centre Trust
+Pickaguoy Centre Trust

-The Pickaquoy Centre Trust is a company limited by trust formed in 1999 and is registered in Scotland.
+The Pickaquoy Centre Trust is a charitable trust formed in 1999 and is registered in Scotland.
 Its principal place of business is The Pickaquoy Centre, Muddisdale Loan, Kirkwall KW15 1LR.
 The Trust provides leisure facilities within Orkney Islands Council's area to the general public.
 The objectives of the Trust are to provide facilities for recreation, sport, cultural and other leisure activities for the benefit of the community in Orkney.
 Any surplus generated by the charity is applied solely to its continuation and development.
-The Pickaquoy Centre Trust is included in the Council's Group Accounts, because the Council has ultimately been prepared to accept the risk of cash shortfalls in the entity, and as such it was ultimately exercising significant influence over it.
-Councillors and Council Officials hold 5 of the 11 seats on the board, with each trustee entitled to one vote.
+Councillors and Council Officials hold 5 of the 12 seats on the board, with each trustee entitled to one vote.

-In 2013-14, Orkney Islands Council contributed £0.789M or 39.0% of the company's turnover and its share of the year-end net assets of £0.275M (2012-13 £0.343M) are included in the Group Balance Sheet.
+In 2014-2015, Orkney Islands Council contributed £0.816M or 40.1% of the company's income and its share of the year-end net liabilities of £0.144M (2013-2014 net assets £0.275M) are included in the Group Balance Sheet.

-The latest set of audited accounts is for the year to 31 March 2014.
+The latest set of audited accounts is for the year to 31 March 2015.
 When available, copies of these accounts can be obtained from The Pickaquoy Centre, Muddisdale Loan, Kirkwall KW15 1LR.